shigebio/Phylo-MIP/README.md

              - `--bptp` : bPTP Analysis Options
                ```
                ## Sub options
                # --mcmc : You can set the number of MCMC iterations.
-Only `-ml` can be used, which will use the ML method.
                # --thinning : You can set the number of samplings.
 Sampling is performed for each MCMC chain every specified number.
 Default: `100`
                # --burnin : Burn-in ratio (0.1~1.0).
 Default: `0.1`
                # --seed : The seed you want to assign.
 The same seed value will give you the same results every time for the same input.
 The default is a random seed.